ionStici/react/mds/nextjs/rsc.md

 # React Server Components (RSC)

+## Introduction

-- **React Server Components (RSC):** full-stack architecture for building React applications, where the server becomes an integral part of the React component tree.
-This approach allows React components to extend to the server.
+- **React Server Components (RSC):** architecture for building full-stack React applications, where the server components are rendered on the server and streamed to the client, optimizing performance by reducing client-side JavaScript and improving the speed of the initial page load.

-- **Server Components:** These components are only rendered on the server and are typically responsible for fetching data.
-Since they run solely on the server, the app requires zero JavaScript to be downloaded for them.
+- **Server Components:** These components are only rendered on the server, and since they run exclusively on the server, the client does not require any JS to render them.

-  _With Server components we essentially can build the application's backend also with React._
+  _With Server Components we essentially can build the application's backend also with React._

 - **Client Components:** These are regular React components that run on the client, handling all the interactivity.
 To use a client component, you must specify the `'use client'` directive at the top of the module.